hnlp1997/amzbooksales/README.md

 R. Prior to the class, I had never used it before.
 Luckily, most of R's functionality and commands are quite similar to Python Pandas, which made learning it much more intuitive.

-The dataset contains 550 rows of best-selling books sold on Amazon from 2009 to 2019.
+The dataset "bestsellers with categories.csv" contains 550 rows of best-selling books sold on Amazon from 2009 to 2019.
 There are 7 variables available in the dataset, including the book title, author, user rating, number of reviews, price of the book, the year the book was considered a
 “best-seller,” and book genre.